 All concerns related to mental health are reported to the SENDCo and recorded so that the level of need can be assessed in order to provide the necessary support either from within ELAN or from an external specialist service.
-Our aim is to put in place interventions as early as possible to prevent problems escalating.
+Our aim is to put in place interventions as early as possible.

-School referrals to a specialist service will be made by the SENDCO following the assessment process, and in consultation with the pupil and his/her parents and carers.
+School referrals to a specialist service will be made by the SENDCO following the assessment process, and in consultation with the pupil and their parents and carers.